Contributing Data to OBIS-SEAMAP

 Your data can also be viewed in Google Earth after being converted to a KML file.

-All of the data on OBIS-SEAMAP are uploaded into and searched with OBIS, which is a parent node of OBIS-SEAMAP, and GBIF.
+All of the data on OBIS-SEAMAP, except those opted out from sharing, are uploaded into and searched with OBIS, which is a parent node of OBIS-SEAMAP, and GBIF (future plan).

 I'm confused about the relationship between OBIS and OBIS-SEAMAP?
 Do I need to submit my data to OBIS as well?

 OBIS is a parent node of OBIS-SEAMAP.
-By default, all the OBIS-SEAMAP data are uploaded into OBIS.
+By default, all the OBIS-SEAMAP data, except those opted out from sharing, are uploaded into OBIS.
 Only the minimum required fields are uploaded into OBIS.
 Additional attributes and effort data you submitted to OBIS-SEAMAP are not uploaded into OBIS.
 Note that OBIS also has its own data schema, so your data may appear different from the original format on the OBIS web site.

 Also note that OBIS and OBIS-SEAMAP data are uploaded into GBIF.
 These three nodes are interconnected.